Hill Walking in Kerry

 Hill walking in Kerry is the best way to really see and enjoy the natural beauty that this county in Ireland has to offer.

-A group of us decided to go Hill Walking in Kerry to check out some walk for weekends we were planning to have here later in the year.
+A group of us decided to go Hill Walking and hiking in Kerry to check out some walk for weekends we were planning to have here later in the year.
 I also wanted to walk the Kerry way while I was in the area.
 Myself, Angela and Gillian travelled down from Dublin with a break along the way.
 Dairine, Martha, Lydia, Martha, Francis and Liz where all making their own way.
 We met up at the Kenmare Bay Hotel just outside Kenmare town.

 Some of those who planned on coming had to cancel due to Covid issues, self-isolation and sore legs from walks over the Christmas.
 So, were are 8 of us in total for the next few days.
 After meeting up and having a quick swim and sauna at the hotel we went for dinner and a few drinks to discuss our plans for the following few days.

-Top Tips for Hill Walking in Kerry:
+Top Tips for Hill Walking and hiking in Kerry:

 The terrain on the hills and mountains of Kerry can be very damp, particularly in winter.
 I would recommend an extra pair of good walking boots.

-- Good Waterproof walking Boots are essentials.
+- Good Waterproof walking Boots are essential for hiking in Kerry.

 - Make sure you have a map and compass of the area you are walking in.